Rise-Vision/rise-launcher/README.md

-# player-native
+# Rise Launcher

 ## Introduction

-player-native is a set of components; the Installer, Rise Player and Rise Cache.
-Together, these components are used to show digital signage on a public display.

-The Installer is responsible for downloading and installing Rise Player, Rise Cache and Chrome onto the target machine.
+Player launcher will check for component updates (Rise Cache, Rise Player, Chrome, Java, etc) and launch Rise Cache and Rise Player.

-Rise Player is responsible for launching Viewer in Chrome, to display HTML content from Rise Vision.
-In addition, Player will run a local server on port 9449 that is used for communication with Viewer.

-Rise Cache will run a local server on port 9494 and serves as a proxy for downloading and serving videos requested by the Video Widget running in Viewer.
+Expected versions are stored in versions-config/remote-components-[os-arch].cfg These version files are stored in a public Google Cloud Storage bucket at install-versions.risevision.com

-Rise Player and Rise Cache works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).
+Rise Player and Rise Cache work in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).

 At this time Chrome is the only browser that this project and Rise Vision supports.